jameswyper/rupture/Status and Plan.md

 Write method to start / stop all servers, including validation of device / service data

-Check out arguments list as hash, consider using symbols for that
+Check out arguments list as hash, use symbols for that

+allow PresentationURL to be overridden and not mounted write code to serve icons allow logging object to be overridden

+URLBase needs to be a property of the root device not the device

 Sample application